secinthenet/crypto-guide/README.md

 The pseudo-random byte sequence of length 128-512 bits used in the first step of BIP32's
 [master key derivation](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#master-key-generation).
-Typically, backed up using BIP39 mnemonics.
+Typically, backed up via [BIP39 mnemonics](#bip39-mnemonic).

 ### BIP32 master key

 The extended private key at the top of the BIP32 hierarchy.
-Usually denoted as `m` in BIP32 derivations.
+Denoted as `m` in BIP32 derivations.

 ### BIP39 entropy